 Use a commission when you know the fixed amount of the money your business can reasonably afford to pay sales reps to sell your offering.
-Design your plan to maximize compensation for well-performing reps and stay within your company’s budget.
+Design your bonus plan to maximize compensation for well-performing reps and stay within your company’s budget.

-When to use a Bonus
+When to use Bonus Pay

-Bonuses are almost always paired with a base salary.
+A bonus plan pays reps a bonus with a base salary.
 They are usually more appropriate for:

-- account management roles
+- Other non-selling roles

-Implement a bonus compensation plan when you have a more established business and want to focus on the idea of compensating sales reps at market value.
+Implement a bonus plan when you have a more established business and want to focus on the idea of compensating sales reps at market value.
 Then build your plan to reflect the needs for each individual sales rep’s market value.